Hide

 Immunisation Pharmacists

-CESPHN is provides a monthly update on immunisation news relevant to pharmacy.
-See here for more information.
+Here you will find your monthly update on immunisation news relevant to pharmacy.

 CESPHN is collating a list of pharmacies who are currently providing off-site vaccination to those in residential aged care homes, disability group homes and home vaccination services to those who are house-bound.